 The legend of my maternal grandfather has survived almost 90 years of retelling down to his great grandchildren and yet we actually know very little of the man himself.
-Pretty much everybody in Ireland, especially last year which was the 100th anniversary of the Easter Rising, lays claim to having an ancestor on the rebels side and are proud to acknowledge a familial connection to someone who took part in the subsequent civil war.
+Pretty much everybody in Ireland, especially last year which was the 100th anniversary of the Easter Rising, lays claim to having an ancestor on the rebel side and are proud to acknowledge a familial connection to someone who took part in the subsequent civil war.
 In my case it’s true and I have the 90-year-old army uniform jacket to prove it.

 It’s strange to find yourself in possession of something that is so obviously a part of history.
 It’s even more strange when that item is the last real link with a family member that most of your family never even met.
 My grandfather died in 1927 at the very young age of 33 from, of all things, pneumonia.
 He survived active duty during a rebellion and a civil war and then was killed by something I survived not just once but twice.
 He left behind a wife and four daughters under the age of 7; my mother was the second eldest.